SAP-samples/cxii-shopping-assistant-ui-component/cxai-assistant-angular-lib/README.md

                         ; prod             ; $cxaiSites    ; visual-search-prod     ; ask-product-prod         ; true                     ; false                ; false ; $assistantConfigIdCanary ; assistant-canary
 ```

-assistantDestination is optional - required only if it's different that default VS destination.
+assistantDestination is optional - required only if it's different that default Visual Search (VS) destination.
 If it's empty it will use default VS destination and just change the API suffix.